pathakraul/blog/content/post/migrate-from-jekyll.md

 tags = ["jekyll"]
 title = "Migrate from Jekyll to Hugo" summary = """
 Learn how to migrate an existing website from Jekyll to Hugo.
+Here are a few tips for migrating an existing website from Jekyll to Hugo.
+These tips can be applied in conjunction with following Hugo Academic's
 """
 math = false
 +++